aligauhar/Quant-Trading-Bots-MERN-/Read Me.md

 1. clone repo from here or CI-Dockerization-With-GithubActions Repo
 2. cd to frontend run npm i
 3. cd to backend run npm i
-4. follow backend/config/config_sample.env
+4. add secrets to  backend/config/config_sample.env
-5. follow frontend/config/config_sample.env
+5. add secrets to frontend/config/config_sample.env or to the component/form.jsx
-6. npm run dev for fronend and backend
+6. npm run dev for fronend and nodemon start for backend

 or